 Instructions

-- Preheat the oven to 350ºF and lightly grease the bottom of a 9″ pie plate. (see note)
+- Preheat the oven to 350ºF and set the rack in the center of the oven.

-- Place gingersnaps and pecans (if using) in a food proceesor and process until fine crumbs form.
+- Place gingersnaps and pecans in a food processor and process until fine crumbs form.

 Notes